KRakeesh04/s1/src/content/docs/mechanics/statics/11-analysis-of-trusses.md

 ### Sign convention

+Forces acting on each joint is marked.
 Tensile forces are positive.
 Compressive forces are negative.

 ### Method